 Santa Monica-UCLA Medical Center

-Stuart House is an internationally recognized, model program created by the Rape Treatment Center to serve the special needs of sexually abused children and their families.
-Stuart House is also an exemplary public/private partnership.
-It was designed to solve problems in the child protection system that often revictimize young victims.
+Stuart House is an internationally recognized, model program created by The Rape Foundation and others to serve the special needs of sexually abused children and their families.
+Stuart House is an exemplary public/private partnership and a unique, interagency program.

 Stuart House is an accredited member of the National Children’s Alliance.